Parsl/parsl/docs/faq.rst

    parsl.dataflow.error.ConfigurationError: Expected `Config` class, received dictionary.
 For help, see http://parsl.readthedocs.io/en/stable/stubs/parsl.config.Config.html

-For more information on how to update your configuration script, please refer to our configuration guide :ref:`here <configuration_section>`.
+For more information on how to update your configuration script, please refer to:
+:ref:`configuration-section`.

 Remote execution fails with SystemError(unknown opcode)